tomas789/tonav/README.md

 ## Installation

-To install this you have to have installed and working ROS.
+To install this you need to have installed and working ROS.
 Then it should be fairly easy to build and run.

 ```
 git clone https://github.com/tomas789/tonav.git